liangqiyuan/TMO/README.md

 3. **Multi-Dialogue:** Contains sequences of 2–5 dialogues.
 4. **Multi-LLM:** Incorporates four LLMs tailored for different purposes.

+*Currently, only a sample dataset with 100 examples is provided.
+The full dataset will be released upon the acceptance of the paper.*

 <div align="center">
     <img src="figures/M4A1.png" alt="overview" style="width:60%;"/>
 </div>